ayazzali/zakupki/README.md

 update.py <all|inc>
 	[-H --mongodb-host, -P --mongodb-port]
 	[-mu --mongodb-user, -mp --mongodb-password]
-	[-c --contracts, -n --notifications,  -p --products]
+	[-c --contracts,  -p --products]
 ```

 First argument is the type of update.
 * `all` does full update - drops collections and loads all available data.
 * `inc` does incremental update.
 It searches maximum publish date in the corresponding collection (by region, if the data is divided this way) and loads the data that is published since that max date.
-If there is no data in the corresponding document group, max date is NULL and `inc` loads only last 7 days of data.
+If there is no data in the corresponding document group, `inc` loads all available date.

+If you have no data in your `MongoDB`, there's no difference between `all` and `inc`.

 You can also provide host address and port if your `MongoDB` is not running on `localhost`.
 And username-password if you `MongoDB` uses authentication.